EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Acceptance criteria:*

 *Consequences and decisions:*
+- As ORD supply development is done under the RODEO project, the aim is to fulfill all the requirements and targets of the enteties in coherent matter.

 ### B10 - secure mechanism to share data according to data policy

 “As a data owner, I want a secure mechanism to share data according to my data policy.
-So, I can use WP6 Open radar data to expose my data.”
+So, I can use ORD supply to expose my data.”

 *Priority:*
 - primary

 *Clarifications:*
-- radar data belongs to the data providor, e.g. UKMO doesn't need to follow the HVD, and most likely is not willing to share the volume data through RODEO.
-Hence, somewhere, either in OPERA side or in RODEO, there needs to be block preventing data to be shared.
+- Radar data belongs to the data providor, e.g. UKMO doesn't need to follow the HVD, and most likely is not willing to share the volume data through RODEO.
 - Discussions on sharing all the OPERA data inside the composite must be agreed inside EUMETNET

 *Acceptance criteria:*

 *Consequences and decisions:*
+- The restrictions in data sharing are performed at OPERA side.
+- Discussions on data licensing/sharing as HVDs are done with collaboration of WP7.

 ### B11 - observation station metadata

-“As a data owner, I want observations station metadata to be efficiently held and maintained within RODEO; synchronised with national, EUMETNET and international metadata stores (e.g., WMO OSCAR, WMO WRD); respecting the metadata agreed Single Source of Truth.
+“As a data owner, I want metadata to be efficiently held and maintained within RODEO; synchronised with national, EUMETNET and international metadata stores (e.g., WMO OSCAR, WMO WRD); respecting the metadata agreed single source of truth.
 So, I am assured my data are represented correctly to radar data users and costs of metadata maintenance are minimised. ”

 *Priority:*
 - primary

 *Clarifications:*
-- WP6 Open radar data should define what are we considering the source of metadata information?
+- There are discrepancies in OPERA Database, WMO Oscar and WMO WRD (World Radar Database), all of these are depending on manual filling.

 *Acceptance criteria:*

 *Consequences and decisions:*
+- The metadata ingestion is taken directly from the files.

 ### B12 - radar observations delivered in the same format and exchange protocols as used today